ruforavishnu/Delta-Deer/readme.md

 Time spent: 20 mins

 1. Figuring out the intersection point of two lines.
 Inorder to find intersection point of the scanline and the each of the polygon edges

+Commit#27
+Time spent: 10 mins

+1. Trying to find out if the value computed as the scan line intersections with each edges are correct.